 IT Managed Services Agreements: 3 Ways to Save You Money

-Turning to an outside source can initially seem counterintuitive to saving money.
+Turning to an outside source can initially seem counter-intuitive to saving money.
 But by taking a look at the main factors driving the business decision to outsource IT to an MSP, we can offer some better insight into how managed services agreements can offer significant advantages for your company.
 Here are 3 ways managed services agreements can save you money.

-- Focus on Business Goals, Not Individual Tasks or Invoices – A less tangible but no less significant benefit of a managed services agreement is in the value of the relationship you build with your MSP.
-Traditional break-fix IT doesn’t allow your IT services provider much insight to your ongoing needs.
+A less tangible but no less significant benefit of a managed services agreement is in the value of the relationship you build with your MSP.
+Traditional break-fix IT doesn’t allow your IT services provider much insight into your ongoing needs.
 They come in, fix the problem, bill you for their time, and they’re onto another client.
 Longer-term managed services agreements position MSPs as partners that gain a better understanding of your business over time.
 Strategically, MSPs can help you surpass the use of technology solely as functional support, and transition to a more sophisticated level of integration between your technology and your business goals.
 In addition, MSPs provide access to the latest technologies, a luxury that a restrained IT budget may not be able to afford as part of its internal infrastructure.
 It’s a driver that CompTIA reports at 21% for companies with 100+ employees and 28% for companies with <100 employees.